 She joined the race for Florida’s 12th Congressional District because she felt our country was heading in the wrong direction.
 An increase in Americans not able to afford healthcare like her cousin that died at the age of 49.
 The rising cost of prescription drugs, the disregard in global warming by this administration, and even the incumbent that occupies this district seat and the LGBTQ community continues to fight just for fundamental human rights.
 Kim believes she can help move America forward and will fight to empower working families and put their interests first.

-Kimberly grew up without many advantages, but her family instilled in her the principles of hard work and education, which helped her become the person she is today.
+Kimberly grew up without many advantages, but her family instilled in her the principles of hard work and getting a good education, which helped her become the person she is today.
 Her wife is a twenty-six-year veteran public-school teacher.

 Kim and her brother were born and raised in Orlando, Florida, and raised by her grandmother and mother.
 She is a multi-generational Floridian; her family has lived in Florida for about one hundred and fifty years.
 They shared a single-family home with two uncles as well as an aunt.
 Thanks to her tight-knit upbringing, she understands family values and extends this moral imperative to all her Florida family.
 She is proud of her upbringing and education.
 Kim attended Princeton Elementary, Howard Middle School, and graduated from Edgewater High School.
 After graduating from high school, she worked full-time as a gas station attendant while she contemplated whether to go to college or the military.